 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

-Medical facilities are limited and evacuation, at significant expense, is often the only option in cases of serious illness or accident (including diving accidents).
+Medical facilities in Timor-Leste are limited and evacuation, at significant expense, is often the only option in cases of serious illness or accident (including diving accidents).
 The cost of medical evacuation can reach into the tens of thousands of dollars depending on the circumstances.
 Generally all emergency cases are treated at Dili National Hospital, which only has limited facilities available.
 Dental facilities are extremely limited.
 A limited supply of basic medicines is available.

 Mosquito-borne diseases: Malaria, chikungunya, dengue, filariasis and Japanese encephalitis are prevalent in all areas of Timor-Leste.
 Chloroquine-resistant strains of malaria are reported in some locations.
 We encourage you to consider taking prophylaxis against malaria and taking measures to avoid mosquito bites, including using an insect repellent at all times, wearing long, loose fitting light coloured clothing and ensuring your accommodation is mosquito proof.
 A Japanese encephalitis vaccine is registered for use and is currently available in Australia.
 For further details please consult your travel health doctor.

-Water-borne, food-borne and other infectious diseases (such as tuberculosis, typhoid and hepatitis) are prevalent.
+Water-borne, food-borne and other infectious diseases (such as gastroenteritis, typhoid and hepatitis) are prevalent.
 We advise you to boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering diarrhoea.
+Tuberculosis is endemic in Timor-Leste.
+Healthcare workers are at particularly risk of exposure and should be tested prior to extended travel and on their return to Australia.

 Where to get help